Updated October 2023

 It is believed that humans first reached south America greater than 10,000 years ago, so sometime likely between 200 and 10,000 years ago is when it was first used.

-English speaking people who do not speak Peruvian/Ecuadorian Spanish or Brazilian Portuguese might say “san-an-ga”, but this sounds very different.
-I am sure a local person down in South America still might know what you are talking about, though.
+English speaking people who do not speak Peruvian/Ecuadorian Spanish or Brazilian Portuguese might say “san-an-ga”, but I am sure a local person down in South America still might know what you are talking about, though.

 Starting in the 1990s, the plant started to spread into urban centers of South America as other Amazonian Shamanic plants became popular.
 In most major cities across Brazil there are communities of people dedicated to learning how to continue the shamanic traditions that began in the Amazon, and this has been rapidly growing and expanding since about the year 2000.
 Peru is home to many markets, especially in major cities that border the Amazon such as Iquitos, where Indigineous products are sold such as Sananga.
 The total interest for Sananga in South America in 2020 is about 5x what it was in 2010, and the knowledge of these plants is only spreading.